Key Points

 The p-value, which is based on the value of the AD statistic, will provide you guidance on whether to reject or not reject your null hypothesis.

-In many cases, the computer software you use will provide you a graphical representation of the data along with the AD value and p-value.
+In many cases, the computer software you use will provide you with a graphical representation of the data along with the AD value and p-value.
 This will give you some visual and logical confirmation about your data.

-Why is the AD test important to understand?
+Why Is the AD Test Important to Understand?

 Different statistical tools for analysis have different assumptions regarding the underlying distribution of the data that you are analyzing.